ipiepiepie/BiomeLimits/README.md

 ### Issues

 > There is one known issue, when templates of limited blocks, generated on configs creation, loses describing commentaries after plugin/server reload.
-> It can't be fixed, because that's how **[CommentedConfiguration](https://github.com/TownyAdvanced/CommentedConfiguration)** works, but you can find these templates [on wiki pages](https://github.com/ipiepiepie/BiomeLimits/wiki/Configs).
+> It can't be fixed, because that's how **[CommentedConfiguration](https://github.com/TownyAdvanced/CommentedConfiguration)** works, but you can find these templates in the [Wiki](https://github.com/ipiepiepie/BiomeLimits/wiki/Configs).

 If you have any issues with this plugin, open your issue [here](https://github.com/ipiepiepie/BiomeLimits/issues), on GitHub.